 Choosing a Theme

 Next, choose your theme.
 From your WordPress dashboard, go to Appearance>Themes.
 WordPress has many free themes to choose from.
 You can “try it on” to see how it looks with your information, see color options, and other customizable features.
 A free theme is a great place to start if you don’t want to spend the money on a premium theme right now.
-ThatSalad.com uses a free theme called Twenty Fourteen if you’d like to see how a free theme looks.
+ThatSalad.com started out using a free theme, but we have since upgraded it to the same theme this site is running.

 StudioPress has some alternatives for a small one-time fee.
 These themes range mostly from $50-$75.
 Paid themes will have more customizing ability and a more sophisticated look.
 There are many other sources for paid themes.
 Shop around to find one that fits.